Skip to Content

 NCDOT ADDRESSES DANGER OF TRAFFIC LIGHT MALFUNCTIONS

-TRAFFIC LIGHTThe North Carolina Department of Transportation just began a statewide change to how traffic lights respond to malfunctions at intersections across North Carolina.
+traffic lightThe North Carolina Department of Transportation just began a statewide change to how traffic lights respond to malfunctions at intersections across North Carolina.
 Previously, traffic lights that were inoperative or re-initiating following power outages would show a flashing yellow signal for the higher volume roadway at an intersection, and a flashing red only on the lower volume side-street.

 There were two problems with the previous approach.
 First, many drivers treated the flashing yellow signal as a meaningless warning, a suggestion merely to be cautious or perhaps slow down a bit before entering the intersection.
 These drivers often entered the intersection at full speed.
 At the same time, drivers on the side street would come to a stop at flashing red signal, and assume that the drivers on the crossroad would also be commanded to stop by a flashing red signal.
 Assuming they were governed by a four way stop, drivers would stop briefly for the flashing red light, and then proceed directly into the path of the driver facing the flashing yellow.
 There have been numerous severe collisions due to the conflicting signals at these intersections.